hamacom2004jp/cmdbox/docs/_sources/docs/cmd_web.rst.txt

     "--signin_file <user list file>","","Specify a file containing users and passwords with which they can signin.
 If omitted, no authentication is required."
     "--session_domain <domain>","","Specify the domain for which the signed-in user's session is valid."
     "--session_path <path>","","Specify the session timeout in seconds for signed-in users."
+    "--session_secure","","Set the Secure flag for the signed-in user's session."
     "--session_timeout <second>","","Specify the session timeout in seconds for signed-in users."
+    "--guvicorn_workers <second>","","Specifies the number of guvicorn workers, valid only in Linux environment.
+If -1 or unspecified, twice the number of CPUs is used."
+    "--guvicorn_timeout <second>","","Specify the timeout duration of the guvicorn worker in seconds."
     "--client_only","","Do not make connections to the server."
     "--outputs_key <output key>","","Specify items to be displayed on the showimg and webcap screens.
 If omitted, all items are displayed."
     "--doc_root <document root path>","","Document root for custom files.
 URL mapping from the path of a folder-specified custom file with the path of doc_root removed."